openfisca/openfisca-survey-manager/README.md

 ### Parquet files

 Parquet files could be used as input files.
 They will not be converted to HDF5.
-As Paquet files can only contains one table, we add a `"parquet_file"` key to each table in a survey.
+As Parquet files can only contains one table, we add a `"parquet_file"` key to each table in a survey.
 This key contains the path to the Parquet file, or the folder containing many parquet files for the same table.

 If using folder you have to name your files with the following pattern: `some_name_-<number>.parquet` and keep only the files for the same table in the same folder.

-If a sigle file contains all the table, you can have many files for different tables in the same folder.
+If a single file contains all the table, you can have many files for different tables in the same folder.

 ## Development